- Tai Chi Chuan

-Preliminary data suggest that tai ji improves QoL (36) (37) and neuropsychological functioning in cancer patients (38).
+Preliminary data suggest that tai chi improves QoL (36) (37) and neuropsychological functioning in cancer patients (38).
 It was shown to be a feasible and acceptable modality among senior cancer survivors as well (39), and may help to reduce their risk factors for other chronic diseases (19).
-In a study of breast cancer survivors, tai ji practice resulted in clinically relevant, sustained improvements in insomnia, and was equally effective as cognitive behavioral therapy for insomnia (CBT-I) (50).
-A combination qigong/tai ji exercise program was also found to improve fatigue, depression, and sleep dysfunction in breast cancer survivors (40).
+In a study of breast cancer survivors, tai chi practice resulted in clinically relevant, sustained improvements in insomnia, and was equally effective as cognitive behavioral therapy for insomnia (CBT-I) (50).
+A combination qi gong/tai chi exercise program was also found to improve fatigue, depression, and sleep dysfunction in breast cancer survivors (40).
+A meta-analysis also found significant improvements in cancer-related fatigue, sleep difficulty, depression, and overall quality of life (53).

-Improved postural control and walking ability are due to specific features that characterize the tai ji protocol, in which weight shifting and ankle sway move one’s center of gravity toward the limits of stability (28).
+Improved postural control and walking ability are due to specific features that characterize the tai chi protocol, in which weight shifting and ankle sway move one’s center of gravity toward the limits of stability (28).
 Alternating narrow and wide stances continually change the base of support, increase support-leg standing and trailing-leg swing time, and encourage rotation of the torso with an upright posture.
 Forward heel-to-toe and backward toe-to-heel steps strengthen dorsiflexion and plantar flexion, respectively.
-Improvements in mobility are attributed to the increased flexibility and balance that may occur with regular tai ji practice (6), and are also the mechanisms by which this modality helps to prevent falls (41).
-Tai ji particularly appears to alleviate bradykinetic movements associated with Parkinson’s disease by improving gait characteristics such as maximum excursion, while reducing deviation in movement (eg, reaching forward to take objects from a cabinet; transitioning from seated-to-standing / standing-to-seated positions) and markedly increasing gait velocity and stride length (28).
+Improvements in mobility are attributed to the increased flexibility and balance that may occur with regular tai chi practice (6), and are also the mechanisms by which this modality helps to prevent falls (41).
+Tai chi particularly appears to alleviate bradykinetic movements associated with Parkinson’s disease by improving gait characteristics such as maximum excursion, while reducing deviation in movement (eg, reaching forward to take objects from a cabinet; transitioning from seated-to-standing / standing-to-seated positions) and markedly increasing gait velocity and stride length (28).